hallofdreams/hallofdreams.github.io/_posts/2024-01-12-trackmania-1.md

 But not everything we might want to learn has endless amounts of training data available, and not everyone who might want to learn it has endless amounts of computing power at hand.
 Like the HATETRIS project, we want to see if state-of-the-art machine learning techniques can be implemented by amateurs on a single computer to achieve nontrivial goals.
 But unlike the HATETRIS project, we want to try this in an area where we can't download or generate unlimited amounts of data.

 Trackmania Nations Forever (the predecessor to Trackmania 2020, released in 2008) has a [TAS tool called TMInterface](https://donadigo.com/tminterface/), which allows for custom speed modification (playing the game dozens of times faster or slower than normal), save states, input playback, and much more besides.
 It's a fantastic tool, and has led to a boom in TMNF TAS runs...but it's not what we have in mind, and it's why we're not playing on TMNF.
-We want a program that can not just *play* the game like a human could: we want a program that can *learn* the game like a human can.
-Fifteen minutes to get a world-class time on a new map, playing at one second per second.
+We want a program that can not just *play* the game like a human can: we want a program that can *learn* the game like a human can.
+Fifteen minutes to get a world-class time on a brand-new map, playing at one second per second.
 And we want to do it on one desktop PC.

 ## The Players

 It wouldn't be a proper race if we were the only competitors.
-As of the start of 2024, there are seven people or groups who have made - and published - programs that can play Trackmania autonomously.
-Numerous others - [Lelaurance on TM2020](https://old.reddit.com/r/TrackMania/comments/12p7268/can_you_beat_trackmania_ai/) and [Louis De Oliveira on TMNF](https://github.com/LouisDeOliveira/TMAI) and [ooshkar on TM2020](https://www.youtube.com/watch?v=55ZZJe543b0) - have reported progress, but have not published enough for us to tell exactly how far they've gotten.
-So, as we stand on the starting line, let's see how much of a head start each of the other racers have:
+As of the start of 2024, there are eight people or groups who have made - and published - programs that can play Trackmania autonomously.
+Numerous others - [Lelaurance on TM2020](https://old.reddit.com/r/TrackMania/comments/12p7268/can_you_beat_trackmania_ai/) and [Louis De Oliveira on TMNF](https://github.com/LouisDeOliveira/TMAI) and [ooshkar on TM2020](https://www.youtube.com/watch?v=55ZZJe543b0), to name three - have reported some amount of progress, but have not published enough for us to know exactly what they've done or how far they've gotten by doing it.
+So, as we stand on the starting line, let's see how much of a head start each of the other racers have.

 ### Rottaca